Skip to content

 3) Experiments in governance and incentives

-Altcoins commonly explore new ways to organize their communities and fund development, such as on-chain voting, DAO treasuries, staking rewards, and liquidity incentives.
+Altcoins often experiment with new ways to organize communities and fund growth, like on-chain voting, DAO treasuries, staking rewards, and incentives for providing liquidity.

 4) Market demand (and speculation)